cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/08-docker.md

 questions:
 - "How do I use docker to effectively interface with the CMS open data?"
 objectives:
-- "Download (fetch) the correct docker image (IS THIS THE RIGHT NOMENCLATURE?)"
+- "Download (fetch) the correct docker image "
-- "Fire up docker in the most useful way"
+- "Fire up docker in the most useful way for CMS Open Data analysis"
 - "Use docker in a persistent way"
 - "Copy data out of the docker environment"
+- "Access Github repositories from within a docker environment"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"